napari/napari/docs/developers/napari_architecture.md

 * qt classes that handle the interactive GUI aspect of the napari viewer
     * the private qt code lives in `napari/_qt` and the smaller public qt interface code lives in `napari/qt`
-* vispy classes that handles rendering
+* vispy classes that handle rendering
     * the code for this is private and lives in `napari/_vispy`

 The separation of the python models from viewer GUI code allows: